top of page

 EMS Program Agency Director

 He holds a degree in Humanities and Social Sciences and has over 20 years of Fire and Emergency Services experience.
-He is a Charter Member of Indian River Ambulance, the Mayor of the Village of Antwerp, Captain for the Antwerp Fire Department, President of Watertown Lyric Theater, a member of the Trinity Episcopal Church Concert Series Board of Directors, the Original Yanks Drum and Bugle Corps, former member of the Northern New York Community Foundation’s LEAD Council, and was also named a member of NNY Business Magazine’s “20 Under 40” Class of 2018.
+He is a Charter Member of Indian River Ambulance, the former Mayor of the Village of Antwerp, Captain for the Antwerp Fire Department, President of Watertown Lyric Theater, a member of the Trinity Episcopal Church Concert Series Board of Directors, the Original Yanks Drum and Bugle Corps, former member of the Northern New York Community Foundation’s LEAD Council, and was also named a member of NNY Business Magazine’s “20 Under 40” Class of 2018.

 Jonathan currently resides in Antwerp with his wife, Sarah, and two step-sons, Noah and Ethan.